navidJadid/openease_ci-cd_documentation/README.md

     - _Continuous Deployment_ basically combines the previous two practices.
 When committed changes successfully pass through all the stages of the _CI_-pipeline, that build will be automatically released.
 This means for one, that there is no release day anymore, and for the other, that developers can see their changes go live within a few minutes after pushing.

 2. **Why use _CI_ and _CD_?**
     Ever been through "Merging Hell"?
 Then you know why.
 If not, believe us the "Hell" in the name is well deserved.
-Basically this refers to the practice to have several development branches which needed to be merged into production before each deadline.
-This caused a bunch of merge conflicts, which needed to be fixed before release.
+Basically this refers to the practice to have several development branches which need to be merged into production before each deadline.
+This naturally causes a bunch of merge conflicts, which of course need to be fixed before release.
 You might be able to imagine this is quite stressful and we do not want to put anyone through this.

     With _CI_ we already resolve conflicts as soon as they appear, tests give us confidence our build is actually stable, running them in production environment (in addition to only on our own machines) reassures us of that even more, and with _CD_ we possibly do not even have release dates anymore, as we just release any changes that are stable according to the pipeline.

     **To conclude:** _CI/CD_ increases quality of software, automates redundant tasks, and reduces human error as much as possible.
-When a pipeline is set up correctly, you as a developer can focus more on writing code than wasting time manually deploying or stressing yourself out on merging 10 branches into master before friday.
+When a pipeline is set up correctly, you as a developer can focus more on writing code than wasting time manually deploying or stressing yourself out about needing to merge 10 branches into master before friday.

 3. **Current CI/CD pipeline of the project: Travis-CI**
     Now after all this talk, you might think we have these systems implemented all over the project already, right?